-3. Example Competition Maps and Information for Pilots
+3. Appendix: Example Competition Maps and Information for Pilots

-FEATURE NOTES POINTS VALUE 0 TP - Standard Turnpoint No. of rings indicates value of points for first crossing in the air. i.e. One ring = 1 point, Two rings = 2 points, Three rings = 3 points 1 point for each further crossing (only after minimum three other TPs have been crossed in between) \oplus FD - Fuel Depot 2 points for first landing1 point for each further landing(only after minimum three other TPs have been crossed in between) €AF AF - Airfield No points for flying through or performing normal landing.
-Up to 5 points for precision landing (if available as briefed).
-Pilots must conclude each competition day by flying back to Airfield to complete the day's task or accept 50% penalty on points for day as an outlanding.
-A -" Route A. Task 2.2 Precision Navigation with Estimated speed 3 timing declaration points: one on each turnpoint.
-Total timing points available for this task: 300 1 timing point lost per second difference from declared arrival time.
-Total hidden gate points available for this task: 150 Points are normalised to 1000 for best scoring pilot Route may only be flown once in the competition per pilot
+FEATURE NOTES POINTS VALUE 0 TP - Standard Turnpoint No. of rings indicates value of points for first crossing in the air. i.e. One ring = 10 point, Two rings = 20 points, Three rings = 30 points No points scored for each second crossing of the same point during the competitions (no penalty either) \oplus FD - Fuel Depot 20 points for first landing ⊕ AF AF - Airfield No points for flying through or performing normal landing.
+Pilots must conclude each competition day by flying back to Airfield to complete the day's task or accept 50% penalty on all points accrued during that flight.
+A Route A. Task 2.2 Precision Navigation with Estimated speed Nh = 5: This route contains a total of 5 hidden navigation gates spread over the course, and 3 timing declaration points.
+Vh = 25: Value assigned to crossing each navigation gate Qh = Vh Nh = 125 (if pilot successfully crosses all hidden navigation gates.